lng205/FlaskChat/devlog.md

 The remaining part of the project seems secure logically, and satisfies the requirements.
 Only the two communicating parties have the capability to decipher the message, and ensure that the message is not tampered with secretly.

+Currnet Bugs:

+1. User's first message can not be sent, and user have to send the first message to be able to receive messages.
+2. History's order may change
+3. Scenarios where there are multiple users in the same room not tested

 ## Timeline

 ### 4/1